berni23/Language-database/README.md

 ## Welcome to the LDB repository!!

-### Android App for storing vocabulary , testing it  and much more

-Android App for acquiring new vocabulary by storing, classifying, filtering and testing words.
-With LDB you wil be able to

-store your own words and its corresponding translation, track your improvement, classify the vocabulary, adding examples and much more
+ #### LDB is an app for android software design in order to acquire new vocabulary of your target language.

+With LDB, you will be able to store, classify, change and test your own words, phrases and examples you have captured in your daily life

+and you want to retain.
+With its minimalistic design and test algorithm, it will be easy for you to not only to learn new words but also

+to mantain the knowledge over time .